israelias/resume-ux/README.md

 > ###### For whom I am trying to achieve it.

 - The main goals of the site are:
-  - To establish a personal brand for the owner and avatar for the owner's online presence
+  - To establish a personal and professional brand for the owner
   - Attract and retain a following in the developer community
   - Attract recruiter reader software and analytics
   - Be up to a standard that is competitve with UX designed responsive web resumes